 Water Quality for Irrigating Vineyards

-One critical factor in water quality is the concentrations of dissolved salts such as sodium chloride, calcium chloride, calcium sulfate, magnesium sulfate, and sodium bicarbonate (NaHCO3).
+One critical factor in water quality is the concentrations of dissolved salts such as (sodium chloride, NaCl), calcium chloride (CaCl2), calcium sulfate (CaSO4), magnesium sulfate, (MgSO4), and sodium bicarbonate (NaHCO3).
 Salts dissolve in water and form positive ions (cations) and negative ions (anions).

 Measuring and Classifying the Salinity Hazard

 There are two common water quality measurements that characterize the salinity of irrigation water.
 The salinity of irrigation water is sometimes reported as total dissolved solids (TDS) but more often as electrical conductivity (ECw).
 TDS is not useful in evaluating agricultural salinity because crop tolerance thresholds are correlated with ECw and ECe rather than with TDS.
 Subscripts are used with the symbol EC to identify the source of the sample.
 ECw is for irrigation water and ECe for soil.
 The higher the recorded values for TDS or ECw, the higher the salinity hazard of the water.

 Managing Irrigation Water High in Salts

 Managing irrigation water high in salts requires constant attention.
 Practices which aid in remedying salinity problems are:

 Click on the following topics for more information on water quality for irrigating vineyards.